badpacketsllc/ansible-aws_cli/README.md

 This role features:
 - Full test coverage.
 - Support for configuring as many roles are you like.
 - Configuration of variables on both the role- or profile-level.
+Profile-level variables take precedence over role-level variables.
-- No default profile configuration variables.
-This is handy if you want the role to only install the AWS CLI and prefer to configure things using environment variables.
+- No default profile-level configuration variables.
+- Writing nothing to config files when nothing is provided.
+If you want the role to only install the AWS CLI and prefer to configure things using environment variables.
 - Global definition of AWS CLI variables.
 For example, if you want to use the `us-east-2` region throughout every profile, just use `region: us-east-2` in your playbook.